Gweilo

 Gweilo or gwailou (鬼佬, pronounced /yue/) is a common Cantonese slang term for white people.
-The term can be literally translated as "ghoul man" or "ghost man" and has a history of racially deprecatory and pejorative use, though its modern usage is often in a general and non-derogatory context.
+The term can be literally translated as "ghoul man" or "devil man" and has a history of racially deprecatory and pejorative use, though its modern usage is often in a general and non-derogatory context.
 The appropriateness of the term and whether it constitutes as an offensive ethnic slur are disputed among both Cantonese speakers and Westerners.

 Etymology and history

-Gwái (鬼, gui in Mandarin) means "ghoul”, "ghost" or "devil", and lóu (佬) means "man" or "guy".
-The literal translation of gwáilóu would thus be "ghoul man" or “ghost man".
+Gwái (鬼, gui in Mandarin) means "ghoul", "ghost" or "devil", and lóu (佬) means "man" or "guy".
+The literal translation of gwáilóu would thus be "ghoul man" or "ghost man".
 It is sometimes translated into English as "foreign devil".
 In many Sinitic languages, 鬼 gwai and its local equivalents can be a derogatory term used as a curse or an insult.
 The term 鬼 gwai has also been used to describe other ethnic groups, for example, a 17th-century writer from Canton, Qu Dajun, wrote that Africans "look like ghouls", and gwáinòuh (鬼奴 (ghoul slave)) was once used to describe African slaves.